 Example of an unclear sentence: Machines are more practical because they are cheaper and so you can hire less people to do the work and pay less money overall and so you have a better profit margin.

-Example of a clearer sentence (revised): Machines are more practical and cheaper in the long run because you can higher fewer people to get the same work done.
+Example of a clearer sentence (revised): Machines are more practical and cheaper in the long run because you can hire fewer people to get the same work done.

 TURNS out, the steam engine was more practical (and cheaper in the long run) than a thousand people pushing and pulling a train by hand.

-- Make it obvious when you’re discussing each perspective (and make sure to discuss the relationship between your perspective and at least one other).
+#2: Make it obvious when you're discussing your perspective (and make sure to discuss the relationship between your perspective and at least one other).

 Want to learn more about how to write an ACT essay?
 Read my step-by-step guide to ACT Writing.